amankhinvasara/miniexchange/FinalReport.md

 Nisha is a current Senior at the University of Illinois at Urbana-Champaign studying Computer Science graduating in Spring 2022.
 Post-graduation, Nisha will be working as a software engineer at Modern Treasury, a payment operations company.
 Nisha enjoys programming in Python and Ruby focusing on backend web-based development.

 **Akul Gupta:** (akulg3@illinois.edu)
 Akul is a current sophomore at the University of Illinois Urbana-Champaign studying Computer Science with an expected graduation of Spring 2024.
 In the summer of 2022, Akul will be working at Opensense as a software development engineer.
+Akul enjoys working with new tech stacks and is interested in the fintech space.

 **Aman Khinvasara:** (amantk2@illinois.edu)
-Akul is a current sophomore at the University of Illinois Urbana-Champaign studying Computer Engineering with an expected graduation of Spring 2023.
+Aman is a current sophomore at the University of Illinois Urbana-Champaign studying Computer Engineering with an expected graduation of Spring 2023.
 In the summer of 2022, Aman will be working at Amazon as a software development engineer intern.
+Aman enjoys working on DeFi projects and blockchain development, and is familiar with Solidity.

 ## Project Description: